-Pesticide and fertigation drift (under windy conditions often prevalent during spraying) into the adjacent natural veld is known to have a significant negative effect on the natural insect life and consequently on the pollination and seed set of various plants (Knight et al 2005; Pretorius 2010), and is thus likely to be an issue on this site, and although its magnitude is very difficult to assess it is likely to be relatively low.
+Pesticide and fertigation drift (under windy conditions often prevalent during spraying) into the adjacent natural veld is known to have a significant negative effect on the natural insect life and consequently on the pollination and seed set of various plants (Knight et al 2005; Pretorius 2010), and is thus likely to be an issue on this site (even though organic cultivation methods will be used, which partly mitigates this impact) and although its magnitude is very difficult to assess it is likely to be relatively low.
 Runoff of excess fertiliser typically induces a rapid growth of weeds, which soon outcompete the natural vegetation in any areas where this occurs.
 This can be seen on the existing edges of cultivation in many areas.
+Again, the organic nature of the proposed cultivation here will help to minimise this impact, but it is never fully avoided.

-The long term conservation of the High sensitivity natural vegetation in the study area could be viewed as a minor positive impact that takes place over the operational phase of the project, and in this regard it helps to reduce the negative operational phase impacts.
+The long-term conservation of the High sensitivity natural vegetation in the study area could be viewed as a minor positive impact that takes place over the operational phase of the project, and in this regard it helps to reduce the negative operational phase impacts

-Overall, combined, operational phase botanical impacts are likely to be of Low to Medium negative significance for Alternative 1.
+Overall, combined, operational phase botanical impacts are likely to be of Low to Medium negative significance for both Alternatives 1 & 2.